ruhtar/ByteStore/README.md

 - **Products and OrderItems**: The platform offers a catalog of products and users can add items to their shopping carts.

+- **Products reviews**: The platform shows how many people have reviewed a product.
+You can also check each individual rate followed by a comment about the purchase.

 ### User Authentication and Security:

 - **Signup**: Users can sign up by providing a unique username, a secure password, and their address information.
 Passwords undergo hashing and salting for maximum security, ensuring the safety of sensitive user data.
 Passwords must have capital letters, number and special characters.